openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `derived_claims`: OPTIONAL.
 JSON object containing Claims about the End-User which were derived from the document described in the evidence array member it is part of.
 When used the `derived_claims` element has the following conditions:
     * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
-    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] or in (#userclaims)) derived from the document described in the evidence array member it is part of.
+    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] nor in (#userclaims)) derived from the document described in the evidence array member it is part of.
     * End-User Claims contained in a `derived_claims` element MUST have corresponding Claims in the `claims` element of `verified_claims`.
     * When the `derived_claims` element is used it SHOULD be present in all members of the `evidence` array and all Claims under the `claims` element of `verified_claims` SHOULD have a corresponding Claim in at least one `derived_claims` element.
     * Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
-    * When it is present the `derived_claims` element MAY NOT be empty.
+    * When it is present the `derived_claims` element MUST NOT be empty.

 #### Evidence Type electronic_record